Literature

 -The Letters of J.R.R.Tolkien (excellent read if you want to understand Tolkien, a devout Catholic)

 Henry Rider Haggard: I am a huge fan of H. Rider Haggard, a 19th century English adventure writer.
-All of his books are adventures, and some are romance adventures so there is something for everyone.
-He wrote many more books
+(And his books were a huge influence on J.R.R.
+Tolkien who named him as one of his two favorite authors.
+I was not surprised to discover this in the book mentioned above by Holly Ordway.)
+All of Haggard's books are adventures, and some are romance adventures so there is something for everyone.
+The first two listed are his most famous; he wrote many more books than I can record, but here are some:

 - King Solomon's Mines (This book captured my imagination and my heart when I was very young.
-It is my all-time favorite adventure book.)
+It is my favorite adventure book.)

 - She